nazmulidris/developerlife.com/_posts/2017-04-16-navigation-and-styling-with-react-native.md

 feel lost and helpless in the app, and navigation is a great way for them to know where they are in the app.
 For you developers out there who want to get more design savvy, check out my old show in the Google Android developers channel - [http://bit.ly/uxdplaylist](http://bit.ly/uxdplaylist).
-And you can also checkout a Udacity class I did for mobile developers to get into mobile design here - [http://bit.ly/uxdclass](http://bit.ly/uxdclass).
+And you can also check out a Udacity class I did for mobile developers to get into mobile design here - [http://bit.ly/uxdclass](http://bit.ly/uxdclass).

 Our sample app is supposed to be a weather app with 4 screens.
 To keep things simple, I've left out